North Norfolk Railway: The future

 With the level crossing at Sheringham reinstated, one of the next projects is to rebuild the demolished buildings on platform 2 at Sheringham station; the stanchions for the project are at Weybourne.
 This is seen as a medium to long-term project, but a start may be made soon on erecting the stanchions.
 The project has already seen a footbridge replaced.

 Holt station is also being developed, with projects including erecting a footbridge.
-Currently awaiting restoration and installation is a 60 ft turntable from Hull (Botanic Gardens), purchased from the South Devon Railway.

 Rolling stock

 There are a variety of preserved steam and diesel locomotives, diesel multiple units, passenger coaches and goods wagons.
 Most of these are typical of the London and North Eastern Railway (LNER) branch lines in Norfolk.
 Some are owned by the railway itself, but most are owned by various individuals or voluntary groups.
 The line is also regularly visited by locomotives based elsewhere; some locomotives come for a day on a railtour, others for a few days or weeks to take part in a special gala, but a few stay for many months and form part of the stock working scheduled trains.